the-dev-syntax/Ecommerce-Template/README.md

 ```
 > .populate() does:
+in mongoose: it work on an obj that have ref in its value referencing another object , 1st arg is get that ref object , 2nd arg is specifically that key ==>in this example: get object with that orderId change value of user(ref) with that exact user object but not the hole user object ==> only its email.

 1. 'user': This is the first argument and specifies the path (field name) in the Order document that you want to populate.
 In this case, it's the user field.
 2. Mongoose looks at the user field in the retrieved order document.
 It sees that this field contains an ObjectId and that its ref option points to the 'User' model.
 3. It then takes that ObjectId and performs another query on the "users" collection to find the user document with that specific _id.